COVID-19 Data for Renfrew County and District

-For more information and data on respiratory diseases, including COVID-19, influenza (flu), and other respiratory viruses, visit RCDHU’s Respiratory Illness Data Summary for Renfrew County and District.
+Please note: The RCDHU COVID-19 Case Summary has been discontinued.
+Similar information and respiratory illness data, including COVID-19, influenza (flu), and other respiratory viruses, can be found using RCDHU’s Respiratory Illness Data Summary for Renfrew County and District.

 For more information on local COVID-19 activity, including weekly number and rates of COVID-19 cases and outcomes, please visit the Ontario Respiratory Virus Tool.